 If you have taken time off work to wait in for a delivery that didn’t turn up, you may be able to claim compensation - for example, for lost earnings.

 Do this by writing to the retailer with details and proof of your losses (such as a copy of your wage slip).

-If the retailer turns your claim down, however, your only recourse is likely to be to legal action through the small-claims court.
+If the retailer turns your claim down, however, your only recourse is likely to be to legal action through a small-claims court.

 How to complain using Twitter